predictiveworks/cdap-connect/aerospike-connect/docs/AerospikeSink-batchsink.md

 Description
 ---
-This is a batch sink to write structured records to an Aerospike database.
+This is a batch connector plugin for writing structured records to an Aerospike database.

 Aerospike is a NoSQL data platform to empower real-time, extreme scale data solutions that require high durability, predictable performance and operational simplicity.